 “For Black History Month, I’m sharing works of African American foodways scholars and cookbook authors that shape my own research.”
-So tweeted my friend Katherine Hysmith, who is a PhD student in American Studies at UNC-Chapel Hill, last week.
-I couldn’t help but jump on her great idea too with this post, dedicated to books on African American food and culture, which ought to be read and discussed all year round.
+So tweeted my friend Katherine Hysmith, a PhD student in American Studies at UNC-Chapel Hill, in February 2017.
+I joined in with this post, dedicated to books on African American food and culture, which ought to be read and discussed all year round.
+(This list was updated in February 2018).
 I’ve ordered the list chronologically by year of publication.
 As the list indicates, this is a rich, important, and growing area of food studies research that is gaining momentum.

 These books matter as they address many themes, including: the significant contributions of African and African American foodways to “American” food culture; the knowledge, expertise, and agency of enslaved people, expressed through agriculture, cooking and domestic labor, botanical medical traditions, and food commerce; the meaning and historical trajectory of soul food; and the intersections of food with the black body, health, medicine, and power.

 If you have suggestions for books to add, please let me know in the comments!
 And find even more academic works, as well as historic and contemporary cookbooks from black chefs and restauranteurs, on Black Culinary History’s fantastic website.

 - Vertamae Smart-Grosvenor, Vibration Cooking: Or, The Travel Notes of a Geechee Girl (University of Georgia Press, 2011).